 So much of our time online is spent on social media, and if all the statistics are to be believed, billions of hours of that time are spent watching video.
 As of 2016, Facebook reported that 500 million people were watching over 100 million hours of video content on their platform each day.
-Last year, YouTube topped over a billion hours a day.
+In 2017, YouTube topped over a billion hours a day.
 Add up the Daily Stories and Lifestyle videos of Instagram with the live sports available on Twitter, and in an ironic twist, we replaced TV time with the internet only to turn the internet back into TV 2.0.

 With that much video being consumed on social media, it really is irresponsible as marketers to not have a social video aspect in our digital marketing strategies.
 Even still, questions remain: What type of video content should you use on social?
 What social platforms should you prioritize?
 What should your social video goals be?

 In this article, we’re reviewing the top ways to drive your video advertising and distribution strategy with social video, as well as reviewing best practices for each platform.
 Let’s dive in!

 Why social video?

-Besides the obvious reason of having access to billions of eyeballs, there are a load of other benefits to using video on social media to accomplish your marketing goals.
+Besides the obvious reason of having access to billions of eyeballs, there are loads of other benefits to using video on social media to accomplish your marketing goals.
 Take the following.

 - Social video drives a 32 percent increase in brand awareness with even just three seconds viewed on social media.
 (Unruly)